alextreseder/picoEDM/README.md

 ![Machine Front](https://github.com/alextreseder/picoEDM/blob/master/renders/PicoEDM_Render_Front_64.png)

-## Disclaimer

-**EDM machines are dangerous**
-Beware electric shock and pinch points.
-Be prepared to activate emergency stop.
-Do not leave machine unattended.
-You are responsible for your own safety.

-**Metric / Imperial**
-The machine is nearly completely metric with the exception of the thickness of the laser cut parts and tank bumpers.
-These are modeled as the imperial stuff that is available in America.
-The nearest metric equivalents should work in all cases, but user should carefully review the CAD model before building to confirm.

-## Project Status
-PROJECT NOW IN BETA!

-## In Progress

-* Implement flushing via new upper guide head geometry
-* Simplified CAD model for weaker machines (no modeled threads and reduced internal bodies) available soon

 ## Concept
 The current scope of the project:
 * Use components that are readily available worldwide (Amazon.com serving as benchmark)